Initial configuration

 -

-Connect the device to power using the USB-C connector or a DC power supply (5 to 16 volts).
+Connect the device to power using the USB-C connector.

 -